 Healthcare in Canada

-Hospitals and clinics
+Hospitals and clinics in Canada

 While the standard of care at public facilities in Canada is good, waiting times can be a problem and delays are common, even at an emergency department.
 To see a specialist, patients generally need a referral from a GP.
-Furthermore, many GPs are unwilling to take on new patients, which could make things difficult for expats.
-For this reason, even those with access to Medicare may opt for private treatment if they are able to afford it.

 Expats can access Medicare once they have been granted permanent residency in Canada.
 Because each province has its own insurance plan, the rules vary depending on where a person is based.
 Generally, there is a waiting period before a health insurance card can be issued.
 During this period, expats should ensure they have private health insurance in place.

-International health insurance
+International health insurance in Canada

+International and local healthcare insurers are available.
 Depending on the length of stay in Canada and future plans, it may be better to opt for an international health insurance policy.
 Expats should check which hospitals in the local area are accessible before investing in any health insurance plan.

-Pharmacies and medication
+Pharmacies and medication in Canada

-Emergency Medical Services
+Emergency Medical Services in Canada

 The emergency number in Canada is 911 for the police, ambulance and fire department services.
-When the number 112 is dialled on cell phones, it redirects to 911.